-I had seen these little woven rainbow wall hangings all over the place and thought that they couldn’t be that hard to make.
+I had seen these little yarn-wrapped woven rainbow wall hangings and decorations all over the place and thought that they couldn’t be that hard to make.
 And guess what… they really aren’t!

-I opted to create a handful of little mini rainbows to hang from the mobile and I am so happy with how it turned out.
+I opted to create a handful of little mini DIY macrame rainbow ornaments to hang from the mobile and I am so happy with how it turned out.

 The best part about this project is that you can make yours into a rope rainbow wall hanging to match your existing decor, add additional layers of stripes, or make it on a much larger scale!